pinyin/tween-here/README.md

 [By passing the return value from this helper function to `tweenHere`](./demo/ParentChild.tsx), you can easily make an element appear smoothly from the position of another element, constructing a visual effect that they are the same element.

 In general, use `tweenHere` when you want an element to move to its current state smoothly, use `tweenExit` on an element when you know the element will be detached from document and want it to disappear smoothly.

+## Features

+Achieve a high FPS by using FLIP technique.

+Schedule all DOM operations into microtasks, so there should be little overhead from DOM reflow.

+Nested animations are automatically coordinated.

 ## Limits